Upstream Red Team, Join the O Team!

 Thank you for your interest in becoming an orientation leader!
 Being an orientation leader is a tremendous opportunity for smart, hard working, positive students who wish to share their Rutgers pride with our incoming students and their families.

-At this time we have begun our selection process for the Summer 2017 Orientation Leader positions and are no longer looking for candidates.
-If you are interested in becoming an Orientation Leader in the future, please check back for information in Fall 2017 about mandatory information sessions to learn more about the application process.
+If you are interested in becoming an orientation leader in the future, please check back for information in Fall 2017 about mandatory information sessions to learn more about the application process.

 If you have any questions, please contact us as firstname.lastname@example.org.